pwighton/ci-qms/QM-001--QualityManual.md

     under these sections of the act, but the results of which are intended to be submitted later to, or held for inspection by, the Food and Drug Administration as part of an application for a research or marketing permit.

+-   **Contract Research Organization (CRO)**: A person or an organization (commercial, academic, or other) contracted by the sponsor to perform one or more of a sponsor's trial-related duties and functions. `[ICH E6(R2) 1.20]`

+-   **Good Clinical Practice (GCP)**: A standard for the design, conduct, performance, monitoring, auditing, recording, analyses, and reporting of clinical trials that provides assurance that the data and reported results are credible and accurate, and that the rights, integrity, and confidentiality of trial subjects are protected. `[ICH E6(R2) 1.24]`

+-   **Investigator**: A person responsible for the conduct of the clinical trial at a trial site.
+If a trial is conducted by a team of individuals at a trial site, the investigator is the responsible leader of the team and may be called the principal investigator. `[ICH E6(R2) 1.34]`

+-   **Monitoring**: The act of overseeing the progress of a clinical trial, and of ensuring that it is conducted, recorded, and reported in accordance with the protocol, standard operating procedures (SOPs), GCP, and the applicable regulatory requirement(s). `[ICH E6(R2) 1.38]`

+-   **Multicenter Trial**: A clinical trial conducted according to a single protocol but at more than one site, and therefore, carried out by more than one investigator. `[ICH E6(R2) 1.40]`

+-   **Sponsor**: An individual, company, institution, or organization that takes responsibility for the initiation, management, and/or financing of a clinical trial. `[ICH E6(R2) 1.53]`

+-   **Subject**: An individual who participates in a clinical trial, either as a recipient of the investigational product(s) or as a control.
+    `[ICH E6(R2) 1.57]`

+-   **Trial Master File (TMF)**: A collection of essential documents that individually and collectively permit evaluation of the conduct of a clinical investigation and the quality of the data produced.
+These documents serve to demonstrate the compliance of the investigator, sponsor, and monitor with the standards of Good Clinical Practice and with all applicable regulatory requirements.

+-   **Trial Site**: The location(s) where trial-related activities are actually conducted. `[ICH E6(R2) 1.59]`

 ### 3.4 Acronyms
 ----------------------------------------------------------------------